- Radio controlled rocket gliders; all parts and motor casings must return with the glider

 - In S8E/P, achieve target time (360 sec) and land at specified spot

-This is the US Team’s best event.
-The team regularly wins an individual or a team medal (or both) in at least one of the age divisions.
+This has been one the US Team’s best event.
+The team often wins an individual or a team medal (or both) in at least one of the age divisions.
+However, S8 has become very popular in Europe and China, and the level of competition has increased significantly.

 The FAI code for S8 (radio-controlled rocket gliders) includes two options.
 Junior competitors fly S8D.
 This uses the basic version of S8 that has timing rules similar to other FAI duration events.
 The competitor’s score is the duration sum of three flights, with a maximum of 360 seconds (for S8D) per round.
 Beginning in 2013, S8 rules introduced a bonus of 60 points if the model lands within a 20m x 20m landing area.
 If there is a tie after three rounds, a flyoff round is held.
 The maximum time for the flyoff round is set by the Contest Director and can be up to 30 minutes.